-Having seen the LG C3 OLED in-person both at CES 2023 and at an LG reviewer event, we now have a pretty good idea of what you can expect from this year’s model.
-It’s certainly brighter than the LG C1 OLED when viewed side-by-side as our own Kate Kozuch can attest to when she did just that, but is brightness alone worth the upgrade?
+In short, the LG C3 OLED is brighter than the LG C1 OLED when viewed side-by-side as our own Kate Kozuch can attest to when she did just that, and the LG C3 OLED has the latest WebOS smart platform.

 Difference #1: The LG C3 OLED uses the second-generation Evo panel

 For the LG C2 OLED, LG incorporated the OLED Evo panels sourced from its cousin company, LG Display.
 OLED Evo panels improved the brightness of the generation one OLED panels that were found in the C1 model, and are the other reason you’ll see a noticeable improvement in picture quality between the two TVs.

 Difference #2: The LG C3 OLED has WebOS 23

 While phones usually get the latest version of system software on older hardware, TVs don’t always work that way.
 Case in point?
 LG WebOS 23.
 Some WebOS 23 features are going to be available on the LG C2 and LG C1 OLED TVs, but most of the new capabilities will be exclusive to the LG C3 OLED.